 Walk around.
 Schedule breaks as an excuse to get up and walk around.
 Or if you have dogs or kids, take them for a quick walk around the block.
 Taking a walk outside is perfect as it allows you to also get some fresh air.

-Test your schedule, and don’t feel shy to adjust it to what your body and mind need.
+Test your schedule, and don’t feel shy about adjusting it to what your body and mind need.
 If that means you need to get up every hour to move and stretch your body, then ensure you’re incorporating that into your schedule.
 This is to maximize your productivity and wellness.
-There is no right or wrong answer, as long as you’re accomplishing what you need to.
+There is no right or wrong answer as long as you’re accomplishing what you need to.

 Notice what your body is trying to tell you.
-Often our bodies speak to us in different ways to get our attention.
-For example… does your neck feel stiff or your back is hurting?
+Often, our bodies speak to us in different ways to get our attention.
+For example… does your neck feel stiff, or is your back hurting?
 This is a sign you may be sitting incorrectly and should check your workstation ergonomics, whether you are working at a desk, couch, outside, or at your kitchen table.
-Also scheduling regular chiropractor appointments may help too.
+Also, scheduling regular chiropractor appointments may help.
 I see one twice a month.

 Change things up.
 Having a routine doesn’t necessarily mean you need to do the same thing every day.
 Use different variations with your movements, dietary choices, and break activities.